carpentries-incubator/pangenomics/_episodes/09-tda-handson.md

 - "Operate simplex in a computational environment"
 keypoints:
 - "Ghudi is a TDA tool"
+math: true
 ---
 ## Introduction to GUDHI and Simplicial Homology

 Welcome to this lesson on using GUDHI and exploring simplicial homology.
-GUDHI (Geometry Understanding in Higher Dimensions) is an open-source that provides algorithms and data structures for the analysis of geometric data.
+[GUDHI](https://gudhi.inria.fr/python/latest/)  (Geometry Understanding in Higher Dimensions) is an open-source that provides algorithms and data structures for the analysis of geometric data.
 It offers a wide range of tools for topological data analysis, including simplicial complexes and computations of their homology.

 To begin, we will import the necessary packages.
 ~~~